vinayyak/vinayyak/README.md

 - 👋 Hi, I’m Vinayyak Vajpeyi
 - 👀 I’m a Software Developer
 -  𓅓 My first programming language is Java while also having hands-on experience with Python & C .
-- 🌱 I’m currently learning Machine Learning using Python and Ethereum Blockchain Development using the Solidity Programming Language .
+- 🌱 I’m currently learning the Spring Framework for Java and Machine Learning with Python.
 - ♚ My interests lie in Java Programming, Machine Learning and Blockchain Technology.
 - 📫 You can reach me at my email - vinayyakvajpeyi@gmail.com